nickcharron/cad_image_markup/README.md

 4. **Defect transfer test - real data**: run the defect transfer using a real image with manually labelled edges.
 5. **Defect transfer test - real data - automatic edge detection**: run the defect transfer using a real image  with automatically detected edges

-The tests can be run individually by commenting the others in the load_and_build_tests.cpp file and rebuilding.
+The tests can be run individually by commenting the others in the load_and_build_examples.cpp file and rebuilding.

 ### Test data